contains the active ingredient valganciclovir

 When you must not take it

-Do not take VALGANCICLOVIR MYLAN if you have an allergy to:
+Do not take VALGANCICLOVIR MYLAN if you have had an allergy to VALGANCICLOVIR MYLAN,

-ganciclovir, valaciclovir or aciclovir or any ingredients listed at the end of this
+ganciclovir or any ingredients at the end of this leaflet:

 Some of the symptoms of an allergic reaction may include:

 shortness of breath

 swelling of the face, lips, tongue or other parts of the body